Alston & Bird Health Care Week In Review, September 24, 2021 – Food, Drugs, Healthcare, Life Sciences

 Sunscreen Drug Products for Over-The-Counter Human Use; Over The

-Counter Monograph Proposed Order
+Counter Monograph Proposed Order.
+FDA is issuing

 this proposed order to amend and revise the deemed final